 The Climate Change Response Act 2002 directs the development of clear and stable climate change policies, in order for New Zealand to meet its international obligations and administer a greenhouse gas emissions trading scheme.
-While New Zealand's resource management legislation is in the midst of significant and ongoing reforms, national policy directions currently issued under the RMA relating to freshwater, biodiversity, and coastal management require decision-makers to consider the need for enhancing climate resilience.
+While New Zealand's resource management legislation is in the midst of significant and ongoing reforms, national policy directions currently issued under the Resource Management Act 1991 relating to freshwater, biodiversity, and coastal management require decision-makers to consider the need for enhancing climate resilience.
 The resource management reforms aim to ensure that appropriate regard is given to the implications of a changing climate among other national priorities, including community wellbeing.

 Environment Southland as the regional council, has specific responsibilities for example, managing flood risk under various pieces of legislation including the Local Government Act 2002 and Soil Conservation and Rivers Control Act 1941.

 Gore District Council, Invercargill City Council and Southland District Council also have a range of obligations to consider natural hazard risks in planning and infrastructure decisions.

 Emergency Management Southland has the responsibility for the delivery of emergency management responses if a significant climate related event was to occur.

-While historically flood banks have been the main solution for protecting communities at risk, over the longer term there is a need to redesign the way we manage our catchments to help manage this risk.
+While historically flood banks have been the main solution for protecting communities at risk, over the longer term there is a need to redesign the way we manage our catchments ensuring consideration of a wider range of solutions to help manage this risk.